-Impacts on the abundance of berries would be negligible to minor.
-Vegetation, including blueberry, cloudberry, and other species traditionally collected during the late summer and early fall would be affected within the right-of-way footprint.
-Traditional berry collecting areas for Stevens Village and Rampart overlap with the right-of-way and could be affected.
+Impacts to the abundance of berries would be negligible to minor.
+Vegetation, including blueberry, cloudberry, and other species traditionally collected during the late summer and early fall would be impacted within the right-of-way footprint.
+Traditional berry collecting areas for Stevens Village and Rampart overlap with the right-of-way and could be impacted.
 Collection of these resources occur within a large area, and areas closer to these communities are likely the most important and would not be affected.

-Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate but would be effectively mitigated.
-The mitigation measures proposed as part of this Project in the SPOC would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
-Impacts on access would be negligible to minor.
+Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate, but would be effectively mitigated.
+The mitigation measures proposed as part of this project would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
+Therefore, impacts to access would be negligible to minor.